 You should always be given the name (except for terrorism searches), identity number and station of the police officer searching you.

 You should always be treated fairly and with respect.
 If you feel this has not happened then you can complain to Durham Constabulary Professional Standards Department.

 You can also complain if you believe you were treated less favourably because of your race, age, sexual orientation, gender, gender reassignment, disability, religion or belief.

 It will help if you keep the receipt that the police officer gave you.

-The purpose of the Office of the Durham Police Crime and Victims’ Commissioner’s (ODPCVC) Stop and Search Scrutiny Panel is:
+The purpose of the Office of the Durham Police and Crime Commissioner’s (ODPCC) Stop and Search Scrutiny Panel is: